sivx76/Swift-Table/README.md

 * If you want to show a TableView with one section, insert one array into the **data** parameter or call the .setData() method.
 If you want to show a TableView with multiple sections, insert a multidimensional array into the **datasets** parameter or call the .setDatasets() method.
 * To perform any changes, try using the  public methods on the Table class.
 For example: `table.setCellHeight(54.0)` or `table.setTitleColor(color: blue)`
 * To present your own custom class or struct, conform to the ::TableData:: protocol.
+* Open the Example folder to see an Xcode Project showing how to use Swift Table.
+* Current issue: if a TableView is not shown, make sure the Table variable is a global variable (outside of viewDidLoad or any other function) - for reference, see the Example project.

 ## Created by: